thuytrinht4/data_engineering/nlp_pipeline/text_processing/README.md

 Recognition (NER) is often used to index and search for news articles. for example, on companies of interest.

 NER can be done with NLTK using the `ne_chunk()` method

+### Stemming and Lemmatization
+**Stemming and Lemmatization** is the process to convert a word or token to its dictionary forms, in order to further simplify text data.
+This helps reduce the complexity while maintaining the essence of meaning that is carried by words.

+**Stemming** is a process of reducing a word to its stem or root form.
+For instance, <branching>, <branched> and <branches> will be reduced to <branch>.
+Stemming is meant to be a fast and crude operation, carried out by applying very simple search and replace style rules.
+For example, the suffixes "ing" and "ed" can be dropped off, "ies" can be replaced by "y", etc. This may result in a stem word that is not complete, but that's okay, as long as all form of that word are reduced to the same stem.
+Thus, capturing the common underlying idea.

+There are a few methods for stemming in NLTK, like `PorterStemmer()`, `SnowballStemmer()`, and other language-specific stemmers.

+**Lemmatization** is another technique used to reduce words to a normalized form, but in this case, the transformation actually uses a dictionary to map different variants of a word back to its root.
+With this approach, we are able to reduce non-trival inflections such as `is`, `was` and `were` back to the root `be`.

+The default lemmatizer in NLTK, the `WordNetLemmatizer()`, uses the Wordnet database to reduce words to the root form.
+A lemmatizer needs to know or make an assumption about the Part-of-speech for each word it's trying to transform.
+Without other specification, `WordNetLemmatizer()` defaults to nouns.
+We can override the default by specifying the PoS parameter.

+**Stemming vs Lemmatization** they both try to normalize text into its simple form of word.
+However:
+   + Stemming sometimes result in stems that are not complete words in English.
+But Stemming does not need a dictionary, hence, less memory and storage required to operate.
+   + Lemmatization used a dictionary to transform, so the final form is always a meaningful word.
+But we need to create/download and load this dictionary to operate Lemmatization, which require more memory and storage.

+So, depending on the constraints we have, stemming maybe a less memory intensive option for us to consider.